drmperez/HostDesigner_tutorials/HW4/A_homework_4.md

 torsion      2  108  145   21    0.000 +1   -2.400 -2    0.000 +3  // estimated values
 torsion      1    2  108  145    0.000 +1    2.470 -2   -0.600 +3  // estimated values
 ```

+Secondly, the estimated values are different from those used in PCModel 10.

 ##### mengine output `pcmod.out`, Line 31: